 In June and July 2020, Heritage BC published several guest posts, providing the space for the writers to recount their personal experiences about racism, inclusivity and equity.
 Their words help us, the broader heritage community, to reflect on and learn from their first-person accounts as we ‘listen’ to different perspectives and worldviews.

 This series of pages contains the guest posts plus a selection of resources about BC’s Black community (found at the bottom of each page).
-Below is the post we published on June 17, 2020.
-Please also read the guest posts:

 In March 2020, we asked the sector to reflect on the meaning of heritage.
 With the ongoing threat of prejudice and racism, we wrote in the weekly newsletter, heritage “is about what matters, and it is about the stories that connect us.
 Ultimately, it is about all people, their communities, and our humanity.”